|

 decision to leave the neighborhood.
 It was a hot July day, four months after

-him over the head, shoved him into a van and drove off.
-He has never been seen again.
+Frank's death, Gotti and his wife He has never been seen again.
 Gotti avowed no knowledge of the

 disappearance. * * * His mother Fannie is still alive.
 His paternal grandparents, who sailed